Immune Power Diet: Criticism

 The Immune Power Diet was criticized as unscientific and described as quackery by nutritionists.
 The Harvard Medical School Health Letter suggested the book was fiction and based on quack ideas about food allergies.
 The diet may cause malnutrition.

 Berger's claim that 30% of American people have food allergies is not supported by scientific research.
 The real figure (as of 2017) is less than 4%.

 Berger advocated dangerous megavitamin supplements for different ills which were unsupported by scientific evidence.
-Nutritionist Jack Z. Yetiv noted that Berger recommended his patients to megadose on Vitamin B6 supplements but these have been show to be toxic in large amounts and the cause of irreversible nerve damage.
+Nutritionist Jack Z. Yetiv noted that Berger recommended his patients to megadose on Vitamin B6 supplements but these have been shown to be toxic in large amounts and the cause of irreversible nerve damage.

 The Immune Power Diet is listed by immunologists as an ineffective treatment for AIDS.